sekocha/pypolymlp/docs/api_calc.md

     pot='polymlp.lammps',
 )

-'''optional'''
+"""optional"""
 polyfc.run_geometry_optimization()

-'''If not using sample(), displacements are read from phono3py.yaml.xz''' polyfc.sample(n_samples=100, displacements=0.001, is_plusminus=False)
+"""If not using sample(), displacements are read from phono3py.yaml.xz""" polyfc.sample(n_samples=100, displacements=0.001, is_plusminus=False)

-'''fc2.hdf5 and fc3.hdf5 will be generated.'''
+"""fc2.hdf5 and fc3.hdf5 will be generated."""
 polyfc.run(batch_size=100)
 ```